Common name: Eclectus parrot

 Family: Psittacidae (parrots)

-Conservation status: This subspecies is listed as vulnerable in Queensland (Nature Conservation Act 1992) and is ranked as a low priority under the department's Back on Track species prioritisation framework.
+Conservation status: This subspecies is listed as vulnerable in Queensland (Nature Conservation Act 1992).

 Eclectus roratus macgillivrayi is a large, short-tailed parrot, with males measuring 420-480 mm and females 400-450 mm.
 The parrot weighs approximately 615 g.
 Females have a wing span of 890 mm and males have a slightly longer wing span at 900mm.